anyaevostinar/anyaevostinar.github.io/classes/257-f23/project-3-frontend.md

   * Page does an excellent job enabling scanability, satisficing, and muddling through.
 Strong execution of conventions and best practices for content organization and accessibility.
   * HTML only deals with content structure and not any aspect of presentation.
 Code is clearly and concisely written.
 All tags used appropriately.
   * CSS clearly captures the look-and-feel of the site and renders correctly.
 Code is clearly and concisely written.

+## Addendums

+For mastery, your website needs to be complete, polished, and cohesive.